karlmacas29/vue-with-laravel12/README.md

 # Install Intervention Image (this package when you have a image uploader in your project and upload via databases in laravel)
 - composer require intervention/image-Laravel
 - php artisan vendor:publish --provider="Intervention\Image\Laravel\ServiceProvider"

+# Issues from now
+- Can't upload image (soon will be fix)